 An introduction to religion using a phenomenological approach.
 Definitions of religion and a variety of forms of religious experience, community, and expression are considered.
 Tools from anthropology, psychology, and sociology of religion are utilized.
-This course satisfies the values and culture requirement of the general education curriculum.
 (Spring, even)

 2043 Questions of Faith